IBM/Ansible-OpenShift-Provisioning/README.md

 * For a minimum installation, at least:
   * 6 Integrated Facilities for Linux (IFLs) with SMT2 enabled
   * 85 GB of RAM
-  * A storage group created with 1 TB of disk space
+  * An FCP storage group created with 1 TB of disk space
   * 8 IPv4 addresses
 * If you are using MacOS for your workstation running Ansible, you also need to have:
     * [Homebrew](https://brew.sh/) package manager installed: